 In Google quotes are used to look for a phrase.

 This search will bring you only those pages where complete and exact phrase “Roshan likes sunshine” will be found.
 If you will not use quotes around phrase –the search results will also include pages where words “Roshan” and/or “sunshine” will appear.

-I will talk about more operators in my next article.
+I will talk about more operators in my next article on Google search operators and other facilities.
 Stay tuned!